oussama95boussaid/Lane_Finding_Project/README.md

 I extend each polynomials by a margin (100 pixels) on both sides, add every non zero pixels within that region and fit a new polynomial on top of that.

+The code for that function is the following:

 	def search_next_Lane(binary_warped,left_fit,right_fit) :

         # HYPERPARAMETER